Sustainable Clothing

 Natural clothing is better for the environment, human health, and doesn’t shed microplastics into local ecosystems when washed.
 Natural fabrics include cotton, linen, hemp, silk, and wool.
 These fabrics are biodegradable, renewable, and usually require less chemical processing and energy to produce.

-In contrast, synthetic fibers, like polyester and nylon, are made from fossil fuels and require more energy to produce.
+In contrast, fast fashion is normally made with synthetic fibers, like polyester and nylon.
+These fabrics are made from fossil fuels and require more energy to produce.
 They linger in the environment for a long time, contributing to plastic pollution and polluting the land and water sources.

 Synthetic Fabrics